kulsoomjawaid/youtube-buttons/README.md

 ﻿# Youtube-buttons and more!

 ## Introduction
 Hello!
 I'm Kulsoom, an aspiring software developer in the world of tech.
-While I'm still learning the ropes, I wanted to dive in and create something was interactive and fun.
+While I'm still learning the ropes, I wanted to dive in and create something that was interactive and fun.
 This project is something I tried out a while ago when I was just starting out and wanted to begin with something small yet exciting!

 I built these buttons and the amazon excersise as a way to learn HTML and CSS, and to challenge myself with a simple yet practical web design task.
 I find it incredibly rewarding to see how even small pieces of code can come together to create something functional!